cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 $ starport scaffold map storedGame game turn red black wager:uint --module checkers --no-message
 $ starport scaffold message createGame red black wager:uint --module checkers --response idValue
 ```

-Head to [how to build your own chain](../5-my-own-chain/01-index) for more details on using Starport.
+If you want to dive straight into coding your own chain, head to [how to build your own chain](../5-my-own-chain/01-index) for more details on using Starport.

-When Starport creates a message for you, it also creates the gRPC definitions and Go handling code.

 </ExpansionPanel>